When thinking about a positive customer service experience in the past, what comes to mind?

 However, the reality is that many merchants are enrolled in some kind of autopay update program with their bank, which means that they’ll receive notification if you simply change your card number.
 Then, the charges are likely to keep occurring.

 Instead, you’ll want to file a formal dispute with your credit card company.
-This way, all future payments from a specific merchant will be stopped until the dispute is resolved.
+This way, all future automatic payments from a specific merchant will be stopped until the dispute is resolved.

 Here, properly presenting your case to the bank can make all the difference between getting your money back and falling flat on your face.

-Some of the best ways of showing you were tricked is by taking them to the product’s website and walking them through the signup process, or by showing the bank consumer reviews on sites like HighYa.
+One of the best ways of showing you were tricked is by taking them to the product’s website and walking them through the signup process, or by showing the bank consumer reviews on sites like HighYa.